Isn’t Iron Ironic?

 “Iron has been shown to accumulate in deep gray matter structures in many forms of multiple sclerosis (MS)…The findings suggest that iron deposition is a pathological change that occurs early in the development of MS.”

-Blood tests commonly used as evidence of ‘iron deficiency’ can be diagnostically misleading, and fail to accurately measure iron stored inside tissue, thereby not giving a real picture of iron status.
+Blood tests commonly used as evidence of ‘iron deficiency’ can be diagnostically misleading, and fail to accurately measure iron accumulation inside tissue, thereby not giving a real picture of iron status.

-Tissue levels of iron can be predictive of disease outcomes and are an important benchmark for a genuine and accurate determination of metabolic health.
+Tissue stores of iron can be predictive of disease outcomes and are an important benchmark for a genuine and accurate determination of metabolic health.

 “Liver is the major organ for iron storage and has the largest capacity to store excess iron.
 The measurement of hepatic iron concentration by liver biopsy is the most reliable means to assess body iron storage…”